aihpi/ragsst/README.md

 (.myvenv)$ ollama pull llama3.2
 ```

-## Docker Compose Quick Start
+## Docker Compose Quick Start (currently no GPU support)

-1. Ensure you have Docker and Docker Compose installed, and an NVIDIA GPU with drivers and nvidia-docker runtime.
+1. Ensure you have Docker and Docker Compose installed.

 2. Build and start the app and Ollama: